robinske/personal-site/_posts/2016-04-02-explaining-the-free-monad.markdown

 Building systems in this manner can provide greater maintainability and code reuse, and increase understanding of complex logic by breaking it into smaller, simpler pieces.
 What's better is that the benefits of `Monads` are largely builtin to the Scala language whether you realize it or not.
 Using types like `List` and `Option` means using `Monads`, without having to do any of the complicated setup or method definitions.

+## Takeaways

+These are complicated concepts, but hopefully [by applying the principles of FP!] we have broken it into smaller, digestable explanations.
+If anything is still confusing, leave me a note in the comments.
+The resources and references below are useful if you want to explore this more; I promised not to reference Haskell, but I especially like this [explanation using pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).

 <div class="line"></div>

 Stay tuned for Part 2 where I'll dive into the details of the Free Monad.